Dear Mission Friend,

 - To establish and maintain such organizations for the youth of the church as expedient and required, such as Sabbath schools, field trips, sports, arts, and strive to provide for the youth of the church as many programs and activities as are possible within the church’s financial and physical means

 King David Missions is a caretaker of peoples.
 We must care for, love, protect, provide for, carry, and improve them, and meet their needs by and through the power of God.
 Specifically, the Lord has entrusted Woodbine, NJ to KDM.
 We believe this to be a stepping stone to greater ministry.
-As such, KDM is to:
+As such, KDM aspires to:

 - Heal all manner of sickness and disease